Speed Racer: Video games

 In 1992, Accolade published Speed Racer in The Challenge of Racer X for MS-DOS.
 Two years later, Accolade published Speed Racer in My Most Dangerous Adventures for Super NES, which was developed by Radical Entertainment.

 In 1993, Pangea Corporation created and authored a CD-ROM title that featured game elements, a video clip creator that allowed players to make a classic Speed Racer mash-up moment, along with other themed interactive content.
 It was marketed under the name "The Compleat Speed Racer."

 Namco released a Speed Racer arcade video game in 1995.

 Speed Racer was released for the PlayStation.
-It was published in Japan by Tomy (1996) and in North America by Jaleco (1998).
+It was published in Japan by Tomy in 1996 and in North America by Jaleco in 1998.

 A video game based on the 1997 series, simply titled Mach Go Go Go, was released by TOSE and Tomy for the Game Boy (with Super Game Boy support) in Japan.

 In 2006, a joint production of enterthemonkey.com and blitinteractive.com, titled Speed Racer — The Great Plan, was released as a Web browser game to Shockwave.com.
 The game has all the original voices, sounds, and Mach 5 controls from the original television show.
 The game features the operational steering wheel buttons from the original animated series.
 Each button activates a customized accessory to avoid obstacles and take on rough terrains.

 Speed Racer: The Videogame, a game based on the movie, was released for the Wii, Nintendo DS, and PlayStation 2 platforms.
 Stars Emile Hirsch (Speed), Christina Ricci (Trixie), and Matthew Fox (Racer X) reprised their roles.

-During an interview with Siliconera, Capcom producer Ryota Niitsuma commented that Speed Racer was considered for the roster of Tatsunoko vs. Capcom: Ultimate All-Stars, but since he was purely a race car driver, making him fit in in a fighting game was unfeasible.
+During an interview with Siliconera, Capcom producer Ryota Niitsuma commented that Speed Racer was considered for the roster of Tatsunoko vs. Capcom: Ultimate All-Stars, but because he was purely a race car driver, making him fit into a fighting game was unfeasible.